 Richard Augustine, 77, a Chicago native, is also missing.
-Debbie Hill said her father was supposed to fly to Chicago tonight for a weekend visit; he had just returned from the West Coast and was packing his bags to come to see her.
+His daughter said her father was supposed to fly to Chicago tonight for a weekend visit.
+He had just returned from the West Coast, Debbie Hill said, and was packing his bags to come to see her.

 "He was actually supposed to fly in today," Hill said.
 "He just finished up a trip with my brother out in California and he went home to repack his bags and he was coming to spend the weekend here.

 WATCH: Security camera video shows moment of Surfside building collapse